 For San Francisco breast augmentation candidates that experience a significant amount of breast sagging, it may be necessary to perform a breast lift (mastopexy) at the same time as the breast augmentation.
 This combined procedure lifts the breast up to a more youthful, perkier position and adds volume.
 The procedure is especially effective for postpartum women or women who are experience breast sagging due to aging.

-The breast implants used for a San Francisco woman’s surgery consist of a solid silicone shell that is filled with either saline or silicone.
-Both implant types are FDA approved and safe.
+The breast implants used for a San Francisco woman’s surgery consist of a solid silicone shell that is filled with either saline, silicone or structured.
+All three implant types are FDA approved and safe.
 These implants come in a variety of sizes, shapes, diameters, profiles and surface textures.
 This variety allows Dr. Kaplan to obtain the best result for different types of breast anatomy and body types.* Women who choose silicone implants are advised to have regular MRIs every 3-5 years after their breast augmentation to confirm their implants have not ruptured.
 This additional screening isn’t necessary for women who choose saline implants, as a rupture will immediately result in a noticeably deflated breast.

 What type of incisions are there for breast augmentation?

 There are different incision locations that are used to place the breast implant.
 The incisions may be placed either in: